loanntb/CucumberRaiway/README.md

 For each scenario, I have a dedicated suite created for it.
 Just right click on it and click `Run` to execute the test.

 ### Test results
-- Allure-cucumber
+- Cucumber Extent report
-- HTML test results can be found at [target](allure-results)
+- HTML test results can be found at [test-output](HtmlReport/ExtenReport)